Portfolio-Projects42/front-end-projects/docs-projects/docs/test-runner/writing-tests/mocking.md

 stub(myModule, 'myImport');
 ```

-We can use [Import Maps](https://github.com/WICG/import-maps) in our tests to resolve module imports to a mocked version.
+We can use [Import Maps](https://github.com/WICG/import-maps) in my tests to resolve module imports to a mocked version.

 ### Using Import Maps to tests